GryffinX/Recipe_Sharing_Platform/README.md

 ## Tech Stack

-The Recipe Sharing Platform is built using a modern, modular stack for scalability and maintainability:
+BitBook is built using a modern, modular stack for scalability and maintainability:

 - **Frontend**
   - [React.js](https://react.dev/) — Component-based UI library for building interactive interfaces.